Certification - Notes for School Children

 Schools Requesting Certificates for Children's Absences

 Schools are under pressure to reduce non-attendance and will make contact with parents/guardians if there is a concern that the missed schooling is not justified.
-The parents/guardians turning up and asking for a letter may be to avoid the dialogue which may be in your patient's best interest about how the school can accomodate your patient in spite of their on going health needs or problems.
+The parents/guardians turning up and asking for a letter may be to avoid the dialogue which may be in your patient's best interest about how the school can accommodate your patient in spite of their on going health needs or problems.

 Occasionally GPs are asked by school staff for certificates to confirm illness in children.
 This is not usually necessary, and is not part of core services.
 We have therefore produced a letter which you may download to send to the school requesting such information.

 - is this a safeguarding issue (is the parent keeping the child home to act as a carer or other role, for example)?

 - do you consider that your patient has an enduring health problem that would be best helped by involvement of the education authorities (every child has a right to an education)?